ohchiko/randomizer/README.md

 ## Radomizer

-Randomizer is a laravel helper that helps your application to generate a random string.
+Randomizer is a php helper that helps your application to generate a random string.

 Randomizer would allow you to choose the language for the randomized text (available language only).

+This helper is initially purposed to generate a user's password.

 ## Installation